Top 3 Wedding Tips for Stress Free Family Photos

 • Bride & Groom with both sets of parents

-Helpful Hint– Use full names in the list you create.
-Don’t just put something like “Bride and her cousins” – this will help you determine exactly how many people are in the photo.
-It will also let your photographer know how many people and WHO they are exactly.
+Helpful Hint: Use full names in the list you create.
+Don’t just put something like “Bride and her cousins.”
+This will help you determine exactly how many people are in the photo and let your photographer know who they are.
 They will need names.

 SHARE ANY SPECIAL CONSIDERATIONS WITH YOUR PHOTOGRAPHER

-Aunt Sue and Aunt Helen don’t talk to one another?
-Are their older family members who can’t stand up for a long period of time or walk to a, relatively, distant location on foot?
-Did you spend every Summer with your Uncle Joe and now rarely see each other, so a picture together is really important?
-As a photographer, I often get to know my clients pretty well by their wedding day, so sometimes they forget that I don’t ALSO know their families.
-This means that I don’t know if Grandpa has trouble standing and will need a chair for portraits.
-I don’t know if there have been divorces, deaths, or conflicts that might make some family groupings or poses awkwardly for the people involved.
-Your photographer will want to be sensitive and supportive in the way they pose your family, but they need information in order to do so.
+Do Aunt Sue and Aunt Helen not talk to each other?
+Are there older family members who can’t stand for long periods or walk to a distant location on foot?
+Did you spend every summer with your Uncle Joe, and now a picture together is really important?
+As a photographer, I often get to know my clients well by their wedding day, so sometimes they forget that I don’t also know their families.
+This means I don’t know if Grandpa has trouble standing and will need a chair for portraits.
+I don’t know if there have been divorces, deaths, or conflicts that might make some family groupings or poses awkward.
+Your photographer will want to be sensitive and supportive in how they pose your family, but they need information to do so for stress free family photos.

-The family portraits from your wedding day are going to be treasured not only by you, but also by the other members of your family.
-With some forethought and implementation of the tips above, they can also be fun and stress-free!
+The family portraits from your wedding day will be treasured not only by you but also by other family members.
+With some forethought and the implementation of the tips above, they can also be fun and stress-free family photos!

-4 Tips for Stress Free Family Photo’s At Your Wedding
+Tips for Stress Free Family Photos At Your Wedding

 Thank you for reading!